-Islands of Adventure is definitely one of our families favorite parks.
+Islands of Adventure is definitely one of our family’s favorite parks.
 The beautifully themed lands, incredible rides, and some pretty great food make it one of the best parks in America.
-We have been going to this park for over 15 years now.
+We have been going to Universal Orlando for over 15 years now.
 In this guide, I will give you everything you want to know about Islands of Adventure rides, places to grab a bite to eat, and tips and tricks to navigating the park like a pro.
 Plus, we will give you a breakdown of the best rides in the park and when to visit them.

 The Incredible Hulk Coaster